meilisearch/documentation/learn/getting_started/main_features.md

 ### Searchable attributes

 By default, all attribute are searched for matching query words but you can configure the settings to change that.
-Lets look at MeiliSearch's web interface for this example.
+Let's look at MeiliSearch's web interface for this example.
 When we search for `lion king` with the default settings, MeiliSearch searches for it everywhere.

 Use a number or a common phrase for the example. `Number 23`, `Pi`